Asia deals slide in Q1, hit by deteriorating business outlook - NewsBreak

 “The buyers are saying ‘let’s revisit whether the pricing we had in mind is still valid in markets like these’ and the sellers are like ‘do we really want to sell unless we get the prices we want,’” said Chatterji.

-Australia's Macquarie Asset Management and British Columbia Investment Management Corp's deal to buy a 60% stake in National Grid's (NG.L) British gas transmission and metering business for an enterprise value of about $12.7 billion was the biggest transaction involving Asia Pacific firms this year. read more
+Australia’s Macquarie Asset Management and British Columbia Investment Management Corp’s deal to buy a 60% stake in National Grid’s British gas transmission and metering business for an enterprise value of about $12.7 billion was the biggest transaction involving Asia Pacific firms this year.

 “The longer deals stay dislocated, the more financial sponsors may get the opportunity to come into deals,” Chatterji said.